 A small etiquette note here: Brick Lane is a catwalk for all sorts on a Sunday.
 Please, don’t stare.
 Just marvel.
 You’ll be seeing a few of the more outrageous ensembles in next month’s Vogue…

 Culture, culture, CULTURE.
 Yea gods, London’s good at that.
 You need a day of museuming.
-Choose between a day in the centre of town with the British Museum and National Gallery as your destinations of choice, or Kensington where the V&A and Natural History Museum are within spitting distance of each other.
+Choose between a day in the center of town with the British Museum and National Gallery as your destinations of choice, or Kensington where the V&A and Natural History Museum are within spitting distance of each other.

 Of course, don’t actually try to spit the distance.
 It’s simply not done in this part of town.

-If you’ve not acquired enough trinkety, retro bargains over the weekend then you’ll probably have to do some proper shopping.
+If you’ve not acquired enough trinkets, retro bargains over the weekend then you’ll probably have to do some proper shopping.
 Oxford Street is the beating heart for this nation of shopkeepers and it’s an excellent place to start for mainstream shops and department stores like Liberty, John Lewis and Selfridges.
 If you’re looking for a top end shopping experience you’d best pootle along South Molton Street for some smaller, chic boutiques before launching yourself into the designer heaven that is Bond Street.
 This will then take you down to Piccadilly where you can enjoy your final culture fix at the Royal Academy (their cloakroom is excellent since you can leave your shopping bags there).
 Lastly, stagger over the road to the Ritz or Wolseley for a champagne high tea.

 You’ve earned it.